Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

  - MSMQ
 ---

-The sample demonstrates how to use a file to describe the mapping between logical endpoints and their physical instances (deployments of given logical endpoint to a concrete VM).
+The sample demonstrates how to use a file to describe the mapping between logical endpoints and their physical instances (deployments of given logical endpoint to a concrete virtual machine).

 ## Prerequisites

-Make sure MSMQ is installed and configured as described in the [MSMQ Transport - MSMQ Configuration](/transports/msmq/#msmq-configuration) section.
+Make sure MSMQ is installed and configured as described in the [MSMQ transport - MSMQ configuration](/transports/msmq/#msmq-configuration) section.

 ## Running the project

  1. Start the solution
  1. The text `Press <enter> to send a message` should be displayed in the Client's console window.
- 1. Hit enter several times to send some messages.
+ 1. Press <kbd>enter</kbd> several times to send some messages.

 ### Verifying that the sample works correctly